amgt-d1/AMD-DPC/readme.md

 ## Parameter Setting
 * See `amd-dpc/parameter` directory.
+* If you want to test a distance function other than L1 and L2, you can implement the function in

 ## How to Run
 * Compile: `g++ -O3 -o amd-dpc.out main.cpp --std=c++14 -fopenmp -Wall`